ignacoder/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 7 - Creates a C program that prints the lowercase alphabets in reverse, followed by a new line.

-Task 8 - Creates a C program that
+Task 8 - Creates a C program that prints all the numbers of base 16 in lowercase, followed by a new line.

 Task 9 - Creates a C program that